Our ceramics are made by local artists - ordinary people from the Midlands of KwaZulu-Natal,

 In 2014, at the ‘Great Herds of Africa’ exhibition at Patrick Mavros in London, his Springbok candlesticks were bought by the famous opera singer, Dame Kiri Te Kanawa.

+Today, Moshe has placed himself as one of Ardmore’s best artists.
 Moshe says: “Earning good money at Ardmore has changed my life.”

 He dreams of one day being married and of owning his own home.